kgrid/kgrid-cli/README.md

     ```npm install -g```

+- Change to your working directory, which should not be this repo folder

-You should be able to run `kgrid` as a node command globally in your working directory.
+    You should be able to run `kgrid` as a node command globally.

+Note: If you have installed previous version of kgrid-cli, uninstall first by `npm uninstall kgrid -g` and reinstall by `npm install -g`.

 ## Usage

 The listed subcommands are prototypes and subject to change during development.

-### Create the knowledge object project
+### Create the knowledge object in a project folder

 `kgrid create `

 It will prompt for entering project information.

+If the project exists, the new knowledge object will be created and added to the project.

 Or using the auto mode.
 By supplying template-name and project name, the project will be created using the default value from the template.
 The project information can be modified later.

 `kgrid create -a <template-name> <project-name> [object-name]`

-After the initilization, go to the project folder,
+After the initilization is done, go to the project folder,

 `cd <project-name>`